 Once your online store is all prepped and ready for business, it’s time to welcome the happy shoppers.
 But wait!
 How do they know all the fab things you have in store for them?
 That’s when you take the help of social media.

-3.8 billion on Facebook, 100 million active users on Instagram, 610 million on LinkedIn, 291 million on Pinterest.
+2.7 billion MAUs on Facebook, over 1 billion on Instagram, 300+ million on LinkedIn, and around 335 million on Pinterest.
 You get the picture.
 The potential is huge!
 Leverage the activities by getting in front of the right audience and a large audience.
 Promote your offering across pages and even on groups that you are a part of.

 One of your biggest helpers, your elves, are the fans, loyalists, brand ambassadors that can help you spread the message like wildfire.
 They know your product, they are aware of what your brand stands for, and the audience they cater either the same as yours or a close match to yours.